FOVEA: Foveated Image Magnification for Autonomous Navigation: Approach

 {\em In other words, the implementation of $\W_{\T}$ only requires the knowledge of the inverse transformation $\T^{-1}$}.
 The pixel iteration can be replaced with a batch operation by using a grid generator and apply the transformation $\T^{-1}$ over the entire grid.

 STN uses a differentiable formulation of $\T^{-1}_{\theta}$ (parameterized by $\theta$) and an ensuing bilinear grid sampler, which is differentiable and parameter-free. \cite{recasens2018learning} proposes a special form of $\T^{-1}$ parameterized by a saliency map $S$: $\T^{-1}_{\theta} = \T^{-1}_{S}$.
-This transform has a convolution form (therefore fast) using the intuition that each pixel in the input space $(x,y)$ is attracting samples taken of the original image with a force $S(x,y)$, leading to more sampling at salient regions during the warp. {\em We point out that both \cite{jaderberg2015spatial} and \cite{recasens2018learning} ignore the effect of warping on the corresponding label space and they skip the modeling of the forward transform $\T$, which is required for converting certain label types.}
+This transform has a convolution form and is therefore fast, using the intuition that each input pixel $(x,y)$ attracts samples from the original image with a force $S(x,y)$, leading to more sampling at salient regions. {\em We point out that both \cite{jaderberg2015spatial} and \cite{recasens2018learning} ignore the effect of warping on the output label space and skip the modeling of the forward transform $\T$, which (we will show) is required for unwarping certain label types.}